smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 ### 4.7.4 Start Service ACK

-Once the handshake is completed and the system verified the application, the system returns a `StartService ACK` frame with the encryption flag set to `1`.
+Once the handshake is completed and the system has verified the application, the system returns a `StartService ACK` frame with the encryption flag set to `1`.

 ### 4.7.5 Error handling

-If an error occurs during the TLS handshake a notification is send with an error code and error text as JSON data.
+If an error occurs during the TLS handshake a notification is sent with an error code and error text as JSON data.
 Additionally the error code is added as a single byte binary data.

 #### 4.7.5.1 Query Header